 During the pandemic, there has been a rise in substance misuse and a decline in help-seeking.
 At Pennsylvania Adult and Teen Challenge, we offer numerous avenues for people concerned about their use of prescription painkillers and other opiates.
 We offer inpatient and outpatient addiction treatment, as well as programs specific to prescription, heroin, fentanyl, and other opiate misuses.
 Our approach is faith-based and anchored in the belief in compassionate care and individual dignity.
-If you or a loved one needs addiction treatment, reach out to an addiction specialist using the online form or calling 844.442.8673.
+If you or a loved one needs addiction treatment, reach out to an addiction specialist at our prescription medication addiction treatment program using the online form or calling 844.442.8673.

 Percocet Side Effects

 When people use Percocet as their doctor prescribed, it has a range of non-life-threatening side effects.
 The least concerning include:

 - Rash and itching

 Other common side-effects include flu-like symptoms, such as chills, fever, dizziness, and nausea.
 Stomach pain, vomiting blood, dark urine or stool, shallow breathing, and confusion also can result from Percocet use.

 Long-Term Dangers of Percocet Use

 Percocet is a schedule II controlled substance, which means it has a high potential for abuse and addiction.
 People who misuse Percocet may do so by taking more pills than prescribed, taking the medication more frequently than prescribed, or crushing and snorting the pills to get a quicker and more intense high.

 There are many dangers associated with Percocet addiction, including: